 Next in our search for the mysterious controlling entity, let's look at the corporation's legal owners.
 As mentioned above, the corporation is no longer the servant of the stakeholders, only the shareholders.
 All parties discussed in the previous section (from workers to the board members) can own shares.
 So, perhaps the concentrated shareholders are in control?

 In theory, a corporation is owned and controlled by its shareholders.
 An individual's voting power is proportionate to the percentage of common stock they own, at least in some simplified sense.
-In the United States the wealthiest 10% own 80% of the stock.
-These people are popularly referred to as "the elite," "the oligarchs," or, "the 1%."
+In the United States the wealthiest 10% own 80% of the stock, and the largest shareholders are popularly referred to as "the elite," "the oligarchs," or, "the 1%."
 These are a class of ultra-wealthy citizens, like Bill Gates, Warren Buffett, and George Soros.
 Half of Americans own stocks, yet they are not polled when it comes to operating decisions.
 Instead, we're zooming in on the segment of stock holders who have controlling interest in a corporation, that is, a position large enough to give them some leverage in its corporate decision-making.
 Legally, they have voting power in proportion to their share of the ownership, but are they in control?

 In reality, "elites" can't exercise much moral control over their own corporations.
 While they do exert some influence, there are usually multiple controlling interests to compete with, pressure from within the company to keep profits flowing for bonuses, and pressure from outside special interests like activist hedge funds.
 Let's suppose we have a corporation in which five insiders own 50% of it.
 The legally binding rules of the game constrain the board so that it must protect these five insiders' investments and maximize their return.
 Let's further suppose that the largest controlling interest holds 20% of the company and also happens to be an ideologue who wants to address the interests of those outside the pool of shareholders.
 Well, in the real world that's a move that is likely to decrease profits.
 Our ideologue would quickly become the target of the other four shareholders, who collectively own 30% of the company – not to mention the general public, who holds the remaining 50%.
 This quartet, after all, doesn't share the activist shareholder's goals; they just want to see their stock go up.
 The activist would feel pressure from all sides to fall in line and work toward profit maximization.
 But let's suppose that this shareholder is built from strong moral fiber and somehow exercises his moral judgment, never caving in to the pressure, the effects are still likely to be minuscule.
 Corporations, after all, are immortal entities and will outlive these troublemakers.